Listen to music or podcasts while riding a bike with the best headphones suitable for cycling.

 These are very lightweight (only 5.5g per earbud) and comfortable to wear.

-They come with 4 pairs of silicone eartips 3 different rubberized ear fins, that lock them firmly into place.
-Once in your ear, you have to shake your head really hard to make them fall out.
+They come with 4 pairs of interchangeable tips 3 different rubberized ear fins, that lock them firmly into place.
+Once in your ear, you can feel confident they aren’t going to fall out.

 No matter how much you sweat or get surprised by the pouring rain, you can rest assured these biking headphones can survive anything.
 They have IPX7 water and sweat resistance and can survive water jets straight into them.